d2l-ai/d2l-en/chapter_multilayer-perceptrons/environment.md

 ### Concept Shift

-One more related problem arises in *concept shift*, the situation in which the very label definitions change.
+One more related problem arises is *concept shift*, the situation in which the very label definitions change.
 This sounds weird—after all, a *cat* is a *cat*.
 Indeed the definition of a cat might not change,